HINANISARGITHUB/convert-currency/README.md

 # convert-currency
-Using this project you can convert your currency to different currencies.
+Using this project you can convert your currency to another currency.